tonyjzhou/valueline/README.md

 * ~~Rename the project to valueline~~
 * Refactor most of the functions to pure functions
+* Add tests to all these pure functions
 * Isolate the side effects